-The class of 2028 received a warm welcome from the JPS HAWKs at their freshmen orientation.
-On August 28th, the newcomers arrived at JP Stevens for the first time from 7:30 am to 12 pm as an introduction to the high school environment.
-An abundance of HAWKs consisting of upperclassmen students came together to assist the volunteer staff members in this welcoming.
+The class of 2028 received a warm welcome from the JPS HAWKS at their freshmen orientation.
+On August 28, the newcomers arrived at JP Stevens from 7:30 am to 12 pm, their first introduction to the high school environment.
+An abundance of HAWKS consisting of upperclassmen students came together to assist the staff members in this welcoming.

-Having spent all summer preparing in anticipation for this moment, the HAWKs diligently organized their orientation responsibilities.
+Having spent all summer preparing in anticipation for this moment, the HAWKS diligently organized their orientation responsibilities.
 The reconnaissance previewing the entrance of the new students stipulated for each volunteer to check in and prepare with their team.
-In the early summer morning, the excitement to ready the freshmen was building up with each passing minute.
-Eventually it was time for kids to arrive, so half of the volunteer HAWKs lined up against the hallways ready to greet them.
+In the early summer morning, the excitement to greet the freshmen was building up with each passing minute.
+Eventually it was time for the incoming class to arrive, so half of the volunteer HAWKS lined up against the hallways ready to greet them.
 With this arrangement in place, the other half was set up in the new gym to register each student.
-As students started to enter the building one by one, the HAWKs clapped for them from their locations as a ritual method of salute.
-This first impression gave everyone an authentic introduction to the accepting community that they would be in for the rest of their high school careers.
+As students started to enter the building one by one, the HAWKS clapped for them from their locations.
+This first impression gave everyone an authentic introduction to the encouraging community that they would soon join.

 “The HAWKs were really helpful, they gave us tips about how to get around the school and guided us,” said freshman Franco Salerno.